 When there is a data breach, businesses and organizations have to tell the Office of the Attorney General within 14 days.
 If your information was taken along with the information of a lot of other people, you will get notice of the breach through the media.
 If it was a smaller breach, you should get notified as soon as possible and no later than 45 days after they discover the breach.

 When thieves get their hands on consumer information, sometimes they use it steal from the customers.
 Sometimes they make purchases with their credit cards or open new accounts.
-See our information on identity theft (link to id theft page).
+See our information on identity theft.
 Sometimes this can happen right away and sometimes it can happen long after the breach.

 It’s important to always keep an eye on your bank accounts, credit reports and credit card statements.
 Look for activity that you don’t recognize.
 Report suspicious activity right away.
 Also consider filing your taxes as soon as possible so you can beat any thief who may try to do so using your information.